absynce/singular/README.md

 # SingulaR

-A brief introduction to TypeScript, Angular 1.x and 2.
+A brief introduction to Angular 1.x.